pbougie/mac-dev-env/source/ruby-sqlite.html.md

 ### Install

-Install the SQLite Driver for Ruby using [RubyGems](http://rubygems.org/).
+Install the SQLite driver for Ruby using [RubyGems](http://rubygems.org/).

 	gem install sqlite3